ayaderaghul/fsm-bar/README.md

 This is a customised version built upon the base code of Matthias Felleisen (here: https://github.com/mfelleisen/sample-fsm)

-The initial code of this project has a large contribution from Hoang Minh Thang.
+The initial code of this project benefits from a considerable contribution by Hoang Minh Thang.